M. Fontana, M. Roosjen, I. Crespo García, W. van den Berg, M. Malfois, R. Boer, D. Weijers, and J. Hohlbein, bioRxiv, 2022, [link]

-Single-molecule localization microscopy (SMLM) is a powerful technique for elucidating structure and dynamics in the life- and material sciences with sub-50 nm spatial resolution.
-The simultaneous acquisition of spectral information (spectrally resolved SMLM, sSMLM) enables multiplexing using spectrally distinct fluorophores or enable the probing of local chemical environments by using solvachromatic fluorophores such as Nile Red.
-Until now, the widespread utilisation of sSMLM was hampered by several challenges: an increased complexity of the optical detection pathway, limited software solutions for data analysis, lower accessible emitter densities or smaller field-of-views, and overall compromised spatio-spectral resolution.
-Here, we present a low-cost implementation of sSMLM that addresses these challenges.
-Using a blazed, low-dispersion transmission grating positioned close to the image plane here represented by the camera sensor, the +1st diffraction order is minimally elongated compared to the point spread function of the 0th order and can therefore be analysed using common subpixel single-molecule localization algorithms.
-The distance between both PSFs provides accurate information on the spectral properties of the emitter.
-The minimal excess width of 1st order PSFs enables a fivefold higher emitter density compared to other sSMLM approaches whilst achieving a spatio-spectral localization accuracy sufficient to discriminate between fluorophores whose peak emission are less than 15 nm apart as demonstrated using dSTORM, DNA-PAINT and smFRET.
-We provide an ImageJ/Fiji plugin (sSMLMAnalyzer) and suitable Matlab scripts for data analysis.
-We envision that our approach will find widespread use in super-resolution applications that rely on distinguishing spectrally different fluorophores under low photon conditions.
+Single-molecule localization microscopy (SMLM) is a powerful super-resolution technique for elucidating structure and dynamics in the life- and material sciences.
+Simultaneously acquiring spectral information (spectrally resolved SMLM, sSMLM) has been hampered by several challenges: an increased complexity of the optical detection pathway, lower accessible emitter densities, and compromised spatio-spectral resolution.
+Here we present a single-component, low-cost implementation of sSMLM that addresses these challenges.
+Using a low-dispersion transmission grating positioned close to the image plane, the +1st diffraction order is minimally elongated and is analyzed using existing single-molecule localization algorithms.
+The distance between the 0th and 1st order provides accurate information on the spectral properties of individual emitters.
+This method enables a 5-fold higher emitter density while discriminating between fluorophores whose peak emissions are less than 15 nm apart.
+Our approach can find widespread use in single-molecule applications that rely on distinguishing spectrally different fluorophores under low photon conditions.

 J. Hohlbein, Food Structure, 30, 100236, 2021, [link]